A Checklist

 As the forms P45 and P60 do not always show student loan repayments, we need a copy of every payslip for each employment you had between 6 April last year and 5 April this year.
 This recent data is not yet on the Student Loan Co statements, hence we need the payslips.

-If you have a company car or van, or if your salary package includes things like private medical insurance or gym membership, then you will always be issued with a form P11d.
+If you have a company car or van, or if your salary package includes things like private medical insurance or gym membership, then you might be issued with a form P11d.
 These are taxable benefits in kind.

 There are a few other cases where forms P11d are issued to employees who receive expense allowances.
 This is less common than it used to be, because HMRC has introduced more exemptions.